tholonia/iching_cli/book/v2/markdown/hexagram_21.md

 The moment of manifestation came like the first breath of spring, a gentle yet profound awakening.
 Her vision took form, not as she had planned, but in an unexpected symmetry that brought a quiet satisfaction.
 Completeness was a fleeting illusion, yet one that whispered of perfection in its imperfection.

 Standing at the precipice of transcendence, Elara embraced the transformative power within her grasp.
-An unanticipated calm descended as the realization settled that only through this ebb and flow could true enlightenment be reached—beyond the tangible, into the boundless horizon of the self.
+An unanticipated calm descended as the realization settled that only through this ebb and flow could true enlightenment be reached, beyond the tangible, into the boundless horizon of the self.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yang) <i>Emergence</i> - A spark of inspiration ignites within Elara, signaling a new beginning, a tender exploration of uncharted territory. <i>Moving line</i> - As the vibrant energy of emergence folds into introspection, the drive for action tempers into strategic contemplation, fostering a calculated yet inspired approach to new endeavors.</li></ul>
 <ul><li><B>2</B> (yin) <i>Formation</i> - Elara nurtures the seedlings of her vision, weaving intention and intuition into a cohesive plan. <i>Moving line</i> - As the quiet stirrings coalesce into a bold expression of vision, the challenge lies in maintaining equilibrium, balancing drive with thoughtful reflection amidst energetic momentum.</li></ul>
 <ul><li><B>3</B> (yin) <i>Conflict</i> - Elara's burgeoning ideas clash with the realities of implementation, creating a dynamic tension ripe with potential. <i>Moving line</i> - As the tempest of internal discord resolves into clarity, new collaborative opportunities emerge, demanding vigilance to navigate intricacies without diminishing self-driven insight.</li></ul>
 <ul><li><B>4</B> (yang) <i>Manifestation</i> - In the crucible of realization, Elara's vision unfurls from the abstract into tangible form, a milestone on her journey. <i>Moving line</i> - When manifestation wraps into complexity, it introduces a tapestry of challenges, yet also illuminates paths of adaptation and understanding, cultivating resilience and depth.</li></ul>
-<ul><li><B>5</B> (yin) <i>Mastery</i> - Elara's journey through the labyrinth of thought and creation culminates in the mastery of both self and craft—a harmony between vision and reality. <i>Moving line</i> - As the contemplative process ignites into proactive expression, new realms of insight open, though the lure of detachment from simpler joys remains, guiding her toward a balanced appreciation of both personal achievement and collective experience.</li></ul>
+<ul><li><B>5</B> (yin) <i>Mastery</i> - Elara's journey through the labyrinth of thought and creation culminates in the mastery of both self and craft, a harmony between vision and reality. <i>Moving line</i> - As the contemplative process ignites into proactive expression, new realms of insight open, though the lure of detachment from simpler joys remains, guiding her toward a balanced appreciation of both personal achievement and collective experience.</li></ul>
 <ul><li><B>6</B> (yang) <i>Transcendence</i> - Elara reaches a zenith of self-realization where her creative and internal exploration transcends material limits, blending seamlessly into universal harmony. <i>Moving line</i> - As the pinnacle of her creative journey merges into reflective tranquility, the perceived boundaries of potential stretch further, offering nuanced perspectives and fostering gratitude for the interconnected dance of creation and self-awareness.</li></ul>